 I selected at random horses in my practice that were either clearly tattooed or the owner had papers for the horse.
 My goal was to have 10 horses in each age.
 This would be 10 horses x 4 views = 40 views per age.
 Multiply this with 29 age groups and that yields 1160 photographs.
 However, I was unable to find all the horses I wanted.
 The ages 17, 26, and 29 had few representatives and several other ages had half or less than my goal of 10 horses.
 My final count was 878 photographs which when divided by 29 ages equals on average 30 images per age.

-The posts that follow are divided into 2 groups:
+The images are divided into 2 basic groups:

 - All the teeth of one view in chronological order.
 As the horse ages, you can see some general changes but within the group there are variations and not a clear path of an organized change that a accurate age could be determined from.